nograx/ioBroker.zendure-solarflow/README.md

 -->

 ## Changelog

+### **WORK IN PROGRESS**

+- Send MQTT commands with QOS=1
+- If zenSDK device is not reachable, stop polling device after 5 retries.
+Try again after 10 minutes.

 ### 4.1.0 (2026-06-19)

 - Allow local TLS MQTT Server connection on port 8883 (due to new device firmware) in settings